mbhall88/nohuman/README.md

 ### Container

-Docker images are hosted on GitHub Container registry.
+Docker images are hosted on the GitHub Container registry.

 #### `singularity`